Customers Bancorp, Inc. (CUBI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-IF YOU SUFFERED A LOSS ON YOUR CUSTOMERS BANCORP INVESTMENTS, CLICK HERE BEFORE JANUARY 31, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CUSTOMERS BANCORP, INC. (CUBI), CLICK HERE BEFORE JANUARY 31, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?